 Resist the temptation to just park illegally along the side of the road.
 The police patrol the area and tickets are common.

-Mobile phone service on Mount Teide can be extremely poor.
+Mobile phone service on the mountain can be extremely poor.
 While we did find we had reception in several places, it was very sporadic.
 Visitors should not rely on mobile or cellular phone service for navigational purposes or GPS use.

 Where to Stay While Visiting Mount Teide